SudheerKumarP0357/nodejs-mysql-project/README.md

 ## Usage

 After following the setup instructions, you can access the application by navigating to `http://localhost:5000` in your web browser.

-### User Management Features:

-- **Add User:** Fill in the name, email, and role in the form and click "Add User" to add a new user.
-- **View Users:** The user list will be displayed below the form.
-Each user entry will have "Edit" and "Delete" buttons.
-- **Edit User:** Click the "Edit" button next to a user entry to update their details.
-- **Delete User:** Click the "Delete" button next to a user entry to remove them from the list.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### NOTE: This Application Should not be used for commercial purpose by anyone else other than DevOps Shack